garsidestephen/qnaclient/README.md

 **"busyMessage"** : "Hold on a mo..."  -  The message displayed over the chat stream whilst a user question is submitted and a awaiting a response.

+**"unansweredQuestionsEndpoint"** : "http://www.somewebsite.co.uk/unanswered-questions" - Optional - If you provide an endpoint, details of unanswered questions will be posted to the endpoint on closure of the chat window.
+The method used is POST, with an 'UnansweredQuestion' value containing pipe delimited questions that were not answered e.g. some unanswered question | some other unanswered question.

 ### Example of Parameter Use
     qnaClient.Init("84969b11b88449beb0cf2768f7b07597", "a7054a6d-0f82-4d8c-a9ae-9e4dca2b945d", { "theme" : "default", "title" : "Chat to Stephen Garside"});